What is the number one cause of depression?

 - Hot stone massage: During this method, your therapist will place warm flat stones on your body to help relax your muscles.
 They will also apply pressure to the stones to relieve muscle tension.

 When performed by a trained professional, massage therapy is generally safe for most people.
 You’ll find that it provides immediate gratification.
 You may feel relaxed and calm from the time your massage begins.
-You can combine it with more conventional treatment for depression, such as medication and psychotherapy.
+You can combine it with more conventional treatments for depression, such as medication and psychotherapy.

 Dr. Mason Turner, chief of psychiatry at Kaiser Permanente hospital in San Francisco, suggests that massage therapy can help treat depression by relieving muscle tension and improving physical health.
 Massage, he said, helps strengthen your body-mind connection.